szwork2013/kurrency-angular/README.md

 # Kurrency JSAPI Angular Library

-Depends on angular >= 1.2, it will be downloaded if you are using the script as an embed from www.kurrency.co.
+Depends on angular >= 1.2, it will be downloaded at runtime if you are using the script standalone or from www.kurrency.co.

 # Getting Started